Skip to content

 NTLM Relay AttackAn adversary-in-the-middle attack (MITRE T1557.001) in which an attacker forwards a victim's NTLM authentication to another service to impersonate them without ever knowing the password.

-An NTLM relay attack abuses the challenge-response design of NTLM authentication.
-The attacker tricks a victim host into authenticating to attacker-controlled infrastructure (for example via WebDAV, file-share UNC paths, or PetitPotam-style coercion), then forwards the victim's NTLM messages to a target service such as LDAP, SMB, ADCS web enrollment, or MSSQL.
-The target accepts the legitimate challenge response and grants the attacker access in the victim's identity.
-Because no cleartext password or hash is recovered, only signed and bound protocols stop it.
-Mitigations include enforcing SMB signing, LDAP signing and channel binding (EPA), disabling NTLM where possible, and patching coercion vectors.
-Impacket's ntlmrelayx is the canonical tool.
+An NTLM relay attack abuses the challenge-response design of NTLM authentication (MS-NLMP).
+The attacker tricks a victim host into authenticating to attacker-controlled infrastructure — via WebDAV, file-share UNC paths, or coercion — then forwards the victim's NTLM messages to a target service such as LDAP, SMB, ADCS web enrollment, or MSSQL.
+The target completes the challenge and grants access in the victim's identity.
+Because no cleartext password or hash is recovered, only cryptographically signed and channel-bound protocols stop it.

 Examples